Skip to content

 What is MDR (Managed Detection and Response)?

-Managed Detection and Response services deliver comprehensive security operations by combining EDR technology with 24/7 human expertise from certified security analysts.
+Managed Detection and Response services deliver extensive security operations by combining EDR technology with 24/7 human expertise from certified security analysts.
 Rather than purchasing software and managing it yourself, MDR providers deploy monitoring agents, staff a Security Operations Center with trained personnel, and assume responsibility for threat detection, investigation, and response across your entire endpoint environment.

 The MDR service model addresses the resource gap that makes EDR challenging for small businesses.
 Instead of your team monitoring alerts at 2 AM on Saturday when ransomware operators launch attacks, trained security analysts in a SOC watch your endpoints continuously across all time zones and business hours.
 When suspicious activity is detected, these analysts investigate immediately, determine if the threat is genuine, and take action to contain and remediate confirmed incidents—often before you're even aware a threat existed.